adnzaki/ss-paging/docs/tutorials/prepare-template.md

 In this example, we inject `paging` from the main component and add a loading indicator.
 The template will show the data if it's successfully loaded.

 ::: info
 In the name header, we add `paging.sortData()` to sort the data.
-The `'institution_name'` is the field name in the database.
+The `'name'` is the field name in the database.
 :::

 ## Row Selection